 Are you looking to straighten teeth without braces?
 Are you concerned about your child’s facial growth and jaw development?
 Have you or your child been diagnosed with high-vaulted palates and narrow dental arches or possible airway problem, such as sleep apnea?

-If you can answer yes to any of these questions, you may benefit from a course of therapy using either the ALF or Crozat appliances, as overseen by Drs.
+If you can answer yes to any of these questions, you may benefit from a course of therapy using Crozat appliances, as overseen by Drs.
 Max and Ariana Ebrahimian at Ebrahimian Integrative Dentistry.

-What Can the ALF and Crozat Appliances Be Used to Treat?
+What Crozat Appliances Can Be Used to Treat?

 As mentioned above, either appliance can be used to straighten teeth without needing braces.
 Other treatment applications with these light wire appliances include the following: